 The Well-Rounded Pianist (WRP) offers piano students and teachers of all levels a plethora of resources and educational tools.
 It is operated by Cory and Marilyn Hall, who are both piano teachers.
 This page presents an introductory video, a bullet-point list all the features included in your WRP membership, 12 selected sample videos, and Cory & Marilyn’s bios.
 We invite you to become a member of WRP today and build a solid foundation in piano and musicianship!
-The following video provides an introduction to what the site is about; however, it was made with our previous website.
-A new introduction video will be made soon featuring the new website and its features.
+The following video provides an introduction to WRP:

 What you get when you become a member of WRP

-- Personalized assessment and recommended practice plan.
+- Personalized assessment and recommended practice plan (for paid members only, not for free trial members).
 New gym memberships often include an initial consultation and assessment by a professional fitness trainer.
 WRP is no different.
 All new WRP members get a FREE personalized assessment and recommended practice plan based on the students’ level, current abilities, and particular goals.
-To learn more about this exciting option, please inquire to “Dr. Cory” via email (firstname.lastname@example.org)!
+To learn more about this exciting option, please inquire to “Dr. Cory” via email (email@example.com)!

 - New content uploaded weekly.
 New content uploaded weekly (most weeks out of the year), which is listed in the weekly newsletter (see next bullet point).

 - Weekly email newsletter.
 Each week (most weeks out of the year), members receive an email with new content uploaded as well as relevant news and announcements.